-Can I substitute a rod with a nut for a headed anchor bolt?
+Can I substitute a rod with a nut for a headed bolt?

 We do not recommend allowing this type of substitution without approval from the Engineer of Record.

 Based on performing mechanical tests to the ASTM specification F606 which covers the testing of construction fasteners, a rod with a nut would typically not produce the same strength characteristics as a bolt with a forged head.
 Under F606, headed bolts are pulled until they break, providing minimum tensile and yield strengths for the given fastener.
 In order for a bolt to meet an ASTM specification, the strength of the tested bolt must exceed the minimum requirements of the specification.

 For a hex, heavy hex, or square head bolt, an angled wedge (from 4° – 10° based on diameter) is inserted under the head of the bolt.
 This wedge puts sideways pressure on the head while the bolt is being pulled to failure.
 This insures that the forging has been done in such a manner that the junction of the head and the shank of the bolt is not the weak point.
 For this reason, the ASTM F606 specification also stipulates that when the bolt breaks during testing, it can break only in the threads or the shank of the bolt, not at the junction of the head.
 If a bolt were to break under the head during testing, this constitutes a failure, even if it develops enough strength to exceed the minimum requirements of the specification.